UBC-MOAD/docs/compute-canada.rst

      /usr/bin/ssh-copy-id: INFO: 1 key(s) remain to be installed -- if you are prompted now it is to install the new keys dlatorne@graham.computecanada.ca's password:

-   Type in your Compute Canada password.
+   Type in your Alliance password.
-   The output should continue login messages from :kbd:`graham`, concluding with:
+   The output should continue login messages from ``graham``, concluding with:

    .. code-block:: text